-A Reverse Mortgage loan is a home loan that allows qualifying homeowners convert a portion of the equity in their home into cash.
-Reverse Mortgage loan borrowers do not have to repay the HECM loan until the borrowers no longer live in the home as their principal residence or fail to meet the obligations of the mortgage, including paying taxes and insurance on the home.
+A Reverse Mortgage is a loan that allows qualifying homeowners to convert a portion of the equity in their home into cash.
+A Home Equity Conversion Mortgage (HECM) loan, also known as a Reverse Mortgage, does not become due as long as the borrowers live in the home as their primary residence and continue to meet the obligations of the mortgage, including paying property taxes and insurance on the home.

-The HECM Standard is the traditional Federal Housing Administration (FHA) insured Reverse Mortgage loan.
-Loan proceeds can be used to pay medical bills, to finance living expenses, in-home care, and your dream vacation or for extra cash.
+A HECM loan is insured by the Federal Housing Administration (FHA).
+Loan proceeds can be used to pay medical bills, to finance living expenses, in-home care, your dream vacation or any extra cash can be saved for unexpected expenses.
 Like with all Reverse Mortgage loan products, certain eligibility requirements must be met.
 Borrowers must be 62 years of age or older and own the property outright or have paid down a considerable amount.
 Borrowers must live in the home as their primary residence and cannot be delinquent on any federal debt.
 They must also meet with a HUD approved Reverse Mortgage Counselor prior to applying for a Reverse Mortgage loan.

 To be eligible for a Reverse Mortgage loan, the property must also meet certain eligibility requirements.
-The property must be a single family home or 2-4 unit home with one unit occupied by the borrower, a HUD-approved condominium project or a manufactured home that meets FHA requirements.
+The property must be a single family home, a 2-4 unit owner occupied house*, a HUD-approved condominium or a manufactured home that meets FHA requirements.

 Borrowers may receive their loan funds through monthly installments, a lump sum, as a line of credit or through a combination of these options.
-The amount of the loan depends on the age of the youngest borrower, the interest rate, type of Reverse Mortgage loan and the lesser of the appraised value of the home, sale price or maximum lending limit.
+The amount of the loan depends on the age of the youngest borrower, the interest rate, and the lesser of the appraised value of the home, sale price or maximum lending limit.
+The funds available to you may be restricted for the first 12 months after loan closing, due to HECM requirements.
+Consult a Liberty advisor for detailed program terms.
 The proceeds are tax-free; however it is always best to consult a financial professional.
 In addition, provided the home is sold to repay the loan, borrowers’ heirs will not be personally liable if the loan balance exceeds the value of the home.